-Ensure access to affordable, reliable, sustainable and modern energy for all any major challenges, as well as opportunities, that the world currently faces relate to energy issues.
+Ensure access to affordable, reliable, sustainable and modern energy for all

+Any major challenges, as well as opportunities, that the world currently faces relate to energy issues.
 Quality of life, regional stability, social equality and economic development are inextricably linked to energy access.
 For this reason, the supply of clean and sustainable energy is important to all nations in the future.
 Iceland's position in energy matters is unique, as the vast majority of the energy

-- Ensure energy security in Iceland by maintaining a balance between supply and demand in the electricity market - Increase the share of renewable energy sources through energy transition in sea, air and land applications - Equalise energy costs related to electricity distribution and space heating at national level - Ensure minimum requirements regarding the security of electricity supply throughout the country used in the country is renewable, environmentally friendly energy.
+Ensure energy security in Iceland by maintaining a balance between supply and demand in the electricity market used in the country is renewable, environmentally friendly energy.
 The only operations in Iceland that still are based on fossil fuels and have yet to undergo the energy transition are mobile activities on sea, air and land.